boris-boat/planer/README.md

 - Technologies used: React, React-bootstrap,torrent-search-api

 Simple api call to different torrent tracking sites and the results are being displayed in a table.

+## Quiz

+-- Technologies used: React, React-bootstrap,quiz api,material ui

+A quiz app designed for simplicity.Pick how many rounds you wish to play and enjoy.

 ## How to use